Brawl inside Detroit's Asian Corned Beef restaurant caught on video

 A video of a brawl inside Detroit's Asian Corn Beef is going viral.

-An employee tells me she was scared when things quickly got out of hand but says her boss and general manager did what they had to do.
+An employee told Scripps station WXYZ in Detroit she was scared when things quickly got out of hand but says her boss and general manager did what they had to do.

 It’s a video that’s been viewed more than a million times.
 It was taken on a cell phone inside the Asian Corned Beef on Gratiot Saturday night.

-We reached out to the customer who shot the video, they told me they didn’t feel safe talking, but we that we could use the video.
+WXYZ reached out to the customer who shot the video.
+The customer did not feel safe talking, but we that we could use the video.

 The customer shared the video in Facebook, saying “Asian corn beef on Gratiot ghetto, the whole staff jumped on one person.”